martinpotter/wpf/README.md

 * All commits pushed to the `stable` branch will build a CI package that will be pushed to the Azure Artifacts feed.
 * [Contributing guide](Documentation/contributing.md)

+* **First time setup**: If you have problems building for the first time, you may have an incorrect local VS 2022 configuration.
+To correct this:
+  1. Run the `Visual Studio Installer`
+  2. In `More` menu for VS 2022, choose `Import configuration` select the file `Documentation\wpf.vsconfig`
+  3. Follow the prompts to install everything needed

+* **Missing .net SDK**: It is possible to not have the proper SDK for building.
+If the configuration update above doesn't resolve your build issue install the latest 6.0.xxx (currently `6.0.304`) from [Microsoft's site](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

+## Using a locally built package

+* You can't just use the built package directly.
+This is only a first step compile that needs to be "repackaged" into a usable state.
+  1. Ensure you're running [Powershell 7.3.1](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3) or later.
+  2. In your root wpf folder run .\eng\Repackage.ps1
+  3. Move the file located in `.\artifacts\packages\Release\Shipping\` To the location you store local testing nuget packages.
+  4. Update the version in your project to match the built version `6.0.14-dev.23063.1`

 ## Issues

 Open an issue on this repo for problems _specifically with_ this package.
 All other issues should be opened on [dotnet/wpf](https://github.com/dotnet/wpf/issues).